Introduction: Create a Continuous Delivery Pipeline

 This tutorial will walk you through the steps to create the continuous delivery pipeline discussed above.
 You will learn to:

-The diagram below provides a visual representation of the services used in this tutorial and how they are connected.
-This application uses GitHub, AWS Elastic Beanstalk, AWS CodeBuild, and AWS CodePipeline as pictured below.
+The following diagram provides a visual representation of the services used in this tutorial and how they are connected.
+This application uses GitHub, AWS Elastic Beanstalk, AWS CodeBuild, and AWS CodePipeline.

 As we go through the tutorial, we will discuss the services in detail and point to resources that will help you get up to speed with them.